-Pursuant to its Regulations, the Remuneration Committee proposes, advises and inquires on remuneration and incentive matters, thereby supporting the Board of Directors.
+Pursuant to its Regulations, the Remuneration Committee inquires, proposes and advises on remuneration and incentive matters, thereby supporting the Board of Directors.

-With reference to the definition of proposals by the Board for approval by the Shareholders' Meeting, the Committee provides support in the preparation of the remuneration policies of the Board Directors, employees and other staff not bound by an employment agreement, in the preparation of plans based on financial instruments and criteria for determining the remuneration to be granted in the event of early termination of the employment contract or early termination of the office held.
-It also supports the Board in the definition of any proposal relating to the resolution on the determination of a ratio between the variable and fixed components of remuneration paid to individual employees above the 1:1 ratio, but not exceeding the cap provided for by applicable regulations.
+With reference to the definition of proposals by the Board for approval by the Shareholders' Meeting, the Committee provides support in the preparation of the remuneration policies of the Board Members, employees and other staff not bound by an employment agreement, in the preparation of plans based on financial instruments and criteria for determining the compensation to be granted in the event of early termination of the employment contract or early termination of the office held.
+It also supports the Board in the definition of any proposal relating to the resolution on the determination of a ratio between the variable and fixed components of individual remuneration paid to employees above the 1:1 ratio, but not exceeding the cap provided for by applicable regulations.

-With reference to the advisory and support activity in respect of the Board of Directors in relation to the decisions within its remit, the Committee assists the Board in the process of identifying the Risk Takers and performs an advisory role for the determination of the criteria for their remuneration.
+With reference to the advisory and support activity, the Committee assists the Board in the process of identifying the Risk Takers and performs an advisory role for the determination of the criteria for their compensation.

-With reference to the propositional function assigned to it, the Committee, on the basis of the remuneration policies approved by the Shareholders' Meeting, submits proposals to the Board in relation to the additional remuneration, including the variable component thereof, due for the specific office of Managing Director and General Manager, the remuneration to be paid to other Board Directors that have been assigned additional specific offices in accordance with the Articles of Association as well as the remuneration for the members of the Surveillance Body.
+With reference to the propositional function, the Committee, on the basis of the remuneration policies approved by the Shareholders' Meeting, submits proposals to the Board in relation to the additional remuneration, including the variable component thereof, due for the specific office of Managing Director and General Manager, the compensation to be paid to other Board Members that have been assigned additional specific offices in accordance with the Articles of Association as well as the remuneration for the members of the Surveillance Body.
 As for the remuneration of its members, the Committee relies entirely on the opinion of the Board of Directors.